 Fulfilling requests like those for free is, in fact, after-sales service.
 It’s whenever we help the client make the best use of our copywriting.

 Granted, this can get out of hand.
 If you feel the client is essentially trying to get a freebie out of you, then just politely change the conversation into something a tad more mindful of your bank account.
 Something like, “I’d be happy to do that.
 Let me send you an email with my proposed fee and delivery date.”
 You may be pleasantly surprised to discover that the client will begin to respect your work more highly…and be willing to pay a premium for it.

 On the other hand, when the client’s request can legitimately be defined as after-sales service, then you must grab the opportunity to provide what they need.
 And do it with a smile.

-You see, good after-sales service is a clear sign of someone who takes pride in their work and who takes their customers seriously.
-Moreover, it reinforces the impression that you are easy to work with and a true professional (which, of course, you are; otherwise, you would not have gotten this far in the article).
-And all of that, of course, leads to positive recommendations and repeat business.
+Good after-sales service is a clear sign of someone who takes pride in their work and takes their customers seriously.
+Moreover, it reinforces the impression that you are easy to work with and a true professional (which, of course, you are; otherwise, you would not have gotten this far in the post).
+All of that, of course, leads to positive recommendations and repeat business.